floriantoenjes/real-time-react-chat-app/README.md

 * is written in TypeScript making use of NestJS as a framework.
 * talks via mongoose to a MongoDb cluster for data persistence.
 * serves the frontend as well
+* makes its WebSocket connections scalable by using a Redis instance

 The frontend...
 * is also written in TypeScript making use of React v18 as a framework.